Bayu-Adi-Nugroho/GARCH-EVT-VineCopula/README.md

 # GARCH-EVT-VineCopula
-My code to create a simulation based on GARCH-EVT-VineCopula Please cite my paper if you use these codes:
+My code to create a simulation based on GARCH-EVT-VineCopula.
+Please cite my paper if you use these codes:
 Mappadang, A., Nugroho, B. A., Lestari, S. D., Elizabeth, & Lestari, T. K. (2024).
 Measuring value-at-risk and expected shortfall of newer cryptocurrencies: new insights.